 - Some models need to be tuned by setting the configuration options to specific values depending on the datasets.
 In those cases, just running an algorithm with the default configuration options might not give an optimal result.

 - Not everyone has the time or resources available to learn new techniques, and thus each user think about what they are capable of.

 - Keep in mind that modelling is a complex topic that needs some time and investment to fully comprehend.

 - Whether the modelling tools are freely available or not.

-- Whether you have access to the computational infrastructure that you sometimes need for running large models, and visualising the output.
+- Whether you have access to the computational infrastructure that you sometimes need for running large the output.

-5. Pseudo-absence data is generated by the model, so it doesn’t represent true observations in the field.
-This means it will likely introduce some kind of error into the model, so:
+5-absence data is generated by the model, so it doesn’t represent true observations in the field.
+This means it will likely introduce into the model, so: